Story Ideas | Media Gallery | Media Kit | News Releases | In the News | Facts & Figures

 Minnesota State Fair, St. Paul

 The Great Minnesota Get-Together features world-class entertainment, agricultural exhibits, horse shows, a rodeo, arts and craft displays, amusement park rides, a daily parade and food of every variety, often served on a stick!
 The event attracts almost 2 million visitors each year and is arguably the best state fair across America.

 The Defeat of Jesse James Days

-Each year on the second weekend of September, townspeople of Northfield, Minnesota and visitors alike commemorate and re-enact the James-Younger Gang's notorious 1876 bank raid on the town.
+Each year on the second weekend of Sept. townspeople of Northfield, MN and visitors alike commemorate and re-enact the James-Younger Gang's notorious 1876 bank raid on the town.
 The popular event features a bank raid re-enactment, Jesse James Bike tour, horseshoe hunt, classic car show, old-time tractor pull, parade, arts festival, carnival and more.

 31st Big Island Rendezvous & Festival, Albert Lea